FAQs on Penalty for Underpayment of Estimated Tax

 Seven Things You Must Know About Estimated Tax Payments

 Estimated tax payment is required to be deposited by the taxpayer generally if the tax payable after reduction of tax credits and withholding tax is $1000 or more.
 Internal Revenue Code §6654 is regarding the failure by individual to pay proper estimated tax.
-It provides that a taxpayer will have to pay additional tax in case he fails to pay estimated tax in time.
-So , you may regard that additional tax on account of your failure to pay the estimated tax as a penalty !
+It provides that a person will have to pay additional dollar (basically interest) in case he fails to pay estimated tax in time.
+So , you may regard that additional payments on account of your failure to pay the estimated tax as a penalty !

 This question is very aptly explained by IRS help that anyone who satisfies both the following conditions , need to pay estimated tax :

 - You expect to owe at least $1,000 in tax for the current tax year after subtracting your withholding and refundable credits.

 - You expect your withholding and refundable credits to be less than the smaller of:

 - 90% of the tax to be shown on your current year’s tax return, or

 - 100% of the tax shown on your prior year’s tax return.
 (Your prior year tax return must cover all 12 months.)

 So it does not matter is you are salaried or self employed or freelancers .
 If you earn income and aforesaid conditions are fulfilled, you need to pay estimated tax .
 However, there are some special rules about fixing liability of estimated tax in case of following class of tax payers :

 - Certain higher income taxpayers